Driving in Mexico: All you Need to Know

 If you are traveling on the main roads you can count on the Angeles Verdes (Green Angels).
 You can call the free toll number 078 through the country and they will come to your rescue.
 The service is free of charge, you just pay for the toll fees or gas if needed.

 They are not available on secondary roads.
-However, if you are renting your car in Mexico, your rental car usually comes with an emergency number that you can call from anywhere if there is phone service of course.
+However, if you rent a car in Mexico, your rental car usually comes with an emergency number that you can call from anywhere if there is phone service.

-And this is one of the reasons why I always suggest buying a local sim card when you travel to Mexico.
-That is for your safety.
+This is one of the reasons why I always suggest buying a local SIM card when you travel to Mexico: for your safety.

 Military checkpoints